Tuesday, October 18, 2022

 Actual Price: $21 per Liter

-Conclusion: This is probably wonderful in a whiskey sour, especially in a New York Sour or a Stone Sour.
-I can see this being an excellent well whiskey at a lot of bars.
-That said It's not something I'd hunt for if I were looking for a manhattan or an old fashioned.
+Conclusion: This is wonderful in a whiskey sour, especially in a New York or Stone Sour.
+This is an excellent well whiskey at many bars.
+It's not something I'd hunt for if I were looking for a Manhattan or an old fashioned.
 There are more fun options.
 This is fine for a whiskey coke.
-It's not going to be anyone's top ten but it is good enough to do its function.
+It won't be anyone's top ten, but it is good enough to do its function.
 This is still good for the money.
-It certainly can find a home in many houses but it isn't going on my display of great and legendary bottles for friends to experience.
-This is a well rail bottle at a pretty nice bar. one that can slot into most roles and not disappoint.
+It can find a home in many houses, but it isn't going on my display of great and legendary bottles for friends to experience.
+This is a well rail bottle at a pretty nice bar that can slot into most roles and not disappoint.

 Fact Sheet: